 There are, unsurprisingly, very few similarities between British royalty and Bond, but a love of Turnbull & Asser shirts is one of those rare exceptions.
-Celebrating its 130th anniversary this year, the storied Jermyn Street shirtmaker has dressed some of the world’s pre-eminent men – including Connery and Brosnan in Dr. No and The World Is Not Enough (1999), respectively.
+More than 130 years old, the storied Jermyn Street shirtmaker has dressed some of the world’s pre-eminent men – including Connery and Brosnan in Dr. No and The World Is Not Enough (1999), respectively.

-“Our relationship with Bond began back in 1962 with the release of Dr. No,” says Dean Gomilsek-Cole, Head of Design at Turnbull & Asser.
-“Terence Young, the film’s director, was a customer of Turnbull & Asser and saw our shirts as a perfect wardrobe piece for the suave character they were creating.”
+“Our relationship with Bond began back in 1962 with the release of Dr. No,” says Turnbull & Asser head of design, Dean Gomilsek-Cole “Terence Young, the film’s director, was a customer of Turnbull & Asser and saw our shirts as a perfect wardrobe piece for the suave character they were creating.”

-Soon afterward, Connery was brought in for fittings and the ‘James Bond cuff’ – a two-button cuff with a turn-back detail – was born.
+Soon afterwards, Connery was brought in for fittings and the ‘James Bond cuff’ – a two-button cuff with a turn-back detail – was born.

 Crockett & Jones